MicrosoftDocs/azure-stack-docs/azure-stack/hci/security-update/hci-security-update-may-2024.md

 This security update includes quality improvements.
 When you install this KB:

 - This update addresses an issue that affects IE mode.
-A webpage stops working as expected when there is an open modal dialog.
+A web page may stop working as expected when there is an open modal dialog.

-- This update addresses an issue in that affects IE mode.
+- This update addresses an issue that affects IE mode.
 It stops responding.
 This occurs if you press the left arrow key when an empty text box has focus and caret browsing is on.

 - This update addresses an issue that affects Wi-Fi Protected Access 3 (WPA3) in the Group Policy editor.
 HTML preview rendering fails.